JustAn0therDev/black-marlin/README.md

 `./blackmarlin 8534`

-or

-`./blackmarlin.exe 8534`

-depending on the release you're using.

-Note that if the port argument is an invalid value the program will not run and an error message will be printed to STDOUT.
+Note that if the port argument is an invalid value the program will not run and an error message will be written to STDOUT.

 --------------------------